 Ans.
 All banknotes issued by RBI are backed by assets such as gold, Government Securities and Foreign Currency Assets, as defined in Section 33 of RBI Act, 1934.

 C. Different Types of Bank Notes and Security Features of banknotes

 Q.1 What are the various types of banknotes issued since independence of India?

 Ans.
 The details are as under:

 The first banknote issued by independent India was the one rupee note issued in 1949.
 While retaining the same designs the new banknotes were issued with the symbol of Lion Capital of Ashoka Pillar at Sarnath in the watermark window in place of the portrait of King George.

 The name of the issuer, the denomination and the guarantee clause were printed in Hindi on the new banknotes from the year 1951.
 The banknotes in the denomination of ₹1000, ₹5000 and ₹10000 were issued in the year 1954.
 Banknotes in Ashoka Pillar watermark Series, in ₹10 denomination were issued between 1967 and 1992, ₹20 denomination in 1972 and 1975, ₹50 in 1975 and 1981, and ₹100 between 1967-1979.
 The banknotes issued during the above period, contained the symbols representing science and technology, progress, orientation to Indian Art forms.
-In the year 1980, the legend “Satyameva Jayate”, i.e., truth alone shall prevail was incorporated under the national emblem for the first time.
-In October 1987, ₹500, banknote was introduced in October 1987 with the portrait of Mahatma Gandhi and the Ashoka Pillar watermark.
+In the year 1970, banknotes with the legend “Satyameva Jayate”, i.e., truth alone shall prevail were introduced for the first time.
+In October 1987, ₹500, banknote was introduced with the portrait of Mahatma Gandhi and the Ashoka Pillar watermark.

 ii.
 Mahatma Gandhi (MG) Series 1996